ARM-software/arm-trusted-firmware/docs/user-guide.md

     CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-none-elf- \
     BL33=<path-to>/<bl33_image>                               \
-    make PLAT=fvp SPD=tspd all fip
+    make PLAT=<platform> SPD=tspd all fip

 An additional boot loader binary file is created in the `build` directory:

     *   `build/<platform>/<build-type>/bl32.bin`

-The Firmware Package contains this new image:
+The FIP will now contain the additional BL3-2 image.
+Here is an example output from an FVP build in release mode including BL3-2 and using FVP_AARCH64_EFI.fd as BL3-3 image:

     Firmware Image Package ToC:
     ---------------------------